kbat/docs/analysis/python/pyroot.md

 Many existing third-party applications and libraries have so-called "Python bindings".

 {% callout "Bindings" %}
-Binding generally refers to a mapping of one thing to another.
-In the context of software libraries, bindings are wrapper libraries that bridge two programming languages, so that a library written for one language can be used in another language.
+**Binding** generally refers to a **mapping of one thing to another**.
+In the context of software libraries, bindings are wrapper libraries that bridge two programming languages, so that a **library written for one language can be used in another language**.

 Many software libraries are written in system programming languages such as C or C++.
 To use such libraries from another language, usually of higher-level, a binding to the library must be created in that language, possibly requiring recompiling the language's code, depending on the amount of modification needed.
 However, most languages offer a foreign function interface, such as Python's ctypes.
 {% endcallout %}

-PyROOT provides Python bindings for ROOT: it enables cross-calls from ROOT/Cling into Python and vice versa, the intermingling of the two interpreters, and the transport of user-level objects from one interpreter to the other.
-PyROOT enables access from ROOT to any application or library that itself has Python bindings, and it makes all ROOT functionality directly available from the python interpreter.
+**PyROOT** provides Python bindings for ROOT:
+- it enables cross-calls from ROOT/Cling into Python and vice versa,
+- the intermingling of the two interpreters, and the
+- transport of user-level objects from one interpreter to the other.

+PyROOT enables access from ROOT to any application or library that itself has Python bindings, and **it makes all ROOT functionality** directly available from the python interpreter.
-The Python scripting language is widely used for scientific programming, including high performance and distributed parallel code (see http://www.scipy.org).
-It is the second most popular scripting language (after Perl) and enjoys a wide-spread use as a “glue language”: practically every library and application these days comes with Python bindings (and if not, they can be easily written or generated).

 PyROOT, a Python extension module, provides the bindings for the ROOT class library in a generic way using the Cling dictionary.
 This way, it allows the use of any ROOT classes from the Python interpreter, and thus the “glue-ing” of ROOT libraries with any non-ROOT library or applications that provide Python bindings.